JoseRoca/AfxNova/docs/Windows GUI /CWindow Class.md

 This makes the background of the window white.

 The window class uses CS_HREDRAW OR CS_VREDRAW as default window styles.
 Without them, the background is not repainted and the controls leave garbage in it when resized.
-With them, windows with many controls cause heavy flicker.
+With them, windows with many controls can cause flicker.
 To avoid flicker, you can change the windows style using e.g. pWindow.ClassStyle = CS_DBLCLKS and take care yourself of repainting.

 The next step is to create the window.